 Will you be able to taste the difference?

 Released to trade on 02 August 2021, this Extra Special Bitter showcases Nottingham Ale Yeast.

 RIGHT LION - PART TWO

-We've combined it with a little Amber and Brown Malt for added flavour, Roasted Barley in the sparge to add a deep red colour and a touch of malt extract for sweetness.
+We source our malt from Crisp Maltings, based in Fakenham, North Norfolk and have combined it the Maris Otter® with a little Amber and Brown Malt for added flavour, Roasted Barley in the sparge to add a deep red colour, and a touch of malt extract for sweetness.

 We use Charles Faram hop merchants for our all out hops at Lincoln Green.
 For Lion Extra Special Bitter, we looked for varieties that reflect the British heritage of the beer while also giving a contemporary twist.

 For heritage, we turned to Pilgrim and Goldings - two great British hops used in many classic beers.
 The Pilgrim hops came from Hawkins Farming in Herefordshire while the Goldings were farmed at Stocks Farm in Worcestershire by hop legends Richard and Alison Capper.